A few years ago Pope Francis made headlines by saying that Catholics did not have to ‘be like rabbits’.

 “There is no question of opposing love to procreation nor yet of suggesting that procreation takes precedence over love, ” Pope John Paul II wrote in Love & Responsibility.

-Indeed, it would be obscence if the good of procreation were to take precedence over love.
-This woud subordinate persons to a good of nature and in the hierarchy of creation, persons should not be subject to sub-personal goods.
+Indeed, it would be obscene if the good of procreation were to take precedence over love.
+This would subordinate persons to a good of nature and in the hierarchy of creation, persons should not be subject to sub-personal goods.
 Christian marriage is a sacrament of love.
 A procreative love to be sure, but still love.
 And the subordination of persons to a purely natural good would not be love at all.

 The Pharisee knew that the “neighbor” was the one that showed mercy to the physical needs of the man beaten by robbers.
 Likewise, because of the hardship that pregnancy often entails on the bodily well-being of women, husbands can also fulfill the Great Commandment to love by responding mercifully to the corporal difficulties that procreation can create for their wives or their children, or the family as a whole (because in a way the whole family is ‘one flesh’).